wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 </table>

-The following table shows 4 time series for a metric called `request.rate`.
-The points in these series are not associated with the `dc` point tag, so the table does not have a column for it.
-Instead, the table indicates that these series have a `service` point tag:
+The second table shows 4 time series that are described by `ts(request.rate)`.
+These series do not have the `dc` point tag, so the table does not have a column for it.
+Instead, these series have a `service` point tag:

 <table id = "right-hand-table" width="100%">
 <colgroup>